Danack/RfcOperatorOverloads/rfc_words.md

 }
 ```

-Operator overloading is used by GMP to allow easier to read code:
+Operator overloading is used by GMP to allow easier to read code.
+These two pieces of code are equivalent:

 ```
+// without operator overloading
 $result = gmp_mod(
     gmp_add(
         gmp_mul($c0, gmp_mul($ms0, gmp_invert($ms0, $n0))),